//this is the mailchimp popup form //ShareThis code for sharing images

 In connection to having an inclusive brand reputation, you'll need to push for DEI policies within the company.
 It isn't enough to implement such strategies only during the hiring process.
 That makes everything about the company surface-level and may reduce employee retention rates.

 Instead, the company must live out those values and appreciation in every aspect.
-For instance, having holidays for specific celebrations allows diverse people to honor their culture and tradition.
+For instance, having holidays for specific celebrations allows diverse people to honor their culture and traditions.
 It may seem like a small step, but it has a significant impact on them.

 1. Look at Outreach Activity